mps-gmbh/docker-toolbox/README.md

 ### Docker-Compose-Updater

-Tracks and updates your local docker-compose files, see the [readme](docker-compose-updater/README.md) for further details.
+Tracks Docker Images on Dockerhub and updates your local docker-compose files with new versions, see the [readme](docker-compose-updater/README.md) for further details.

 ### License